-Place chocolate in a microwave safe bowl.
+Place chocolate in a microwave-safe bowl.
 Add butter or shortening.
-Cook for 30 seconds, stir, then continue to heat in 15 second increments, stirring after each, until melted.
+Cook for 30 seconds, stir, then continue to heat in 15-second increments, stirring after each, until melted.

 Pour onto the back of a cookie sheet and using an offset spatula, spread into a thin layer.
 Place in freezer for one minute.
 Press chocolate lightly with a fingertip.
-If it’s ready, it won’t leave an indentation, but will leave a faint print.
-Place back in freezer if necessary.
+If it’s ready, it won’t leave an indentation but will leave a faint print.
+Place back in the freezer if necessary.

 Remove from freezer and using a flat edged spatula, scrape across an area several inches long.
 The chocolate should curl.
 If the chocolate becomes too soft, place back in the freezer for another minute.

 May be made several days ahead and stored in a single layer in a cool place.

 Remove cheesecake from fridge, remove sides.
 Drizzle with the lukewarm chocolate ganache, allowing some to flow down the outside edge of the cake.
 Allow to set up for about two hours, in the fridge.
 Top with chocolate curls.
 Place on a platter, and allow to come up to room temperature, if possible, about 2 hours before serving.